adulmovits/logstash-to-datadog-grok-converter/README.md

 # logstash-to-datadog-grok-converter

-Simple converter that maps any inconsistencies (ie. upper case vs. lower case, differing filter names) between the Logstash grok syntax to the Datadog grok syntax.
+Simple find-and-replace converter that maps any inconsistencies (ie. upper case vs. lower case, differing filter names) between the Logstash grok syntax to the Datadog grok syntax.

 An example of this is: Logstash uses filter names such as "INT" vs. Datadog's "integer"